Kringlegangen: Architecture

 Valkendorfsgade is set back from the street compared to the adjacent building at No 30.
 Two of its five bays are hidden by the perpendicular building at No. 34, leaving it with only three bays visible from the street.
-The plastered facade is finished with a belt course above the ground floor, sill courses below the windows on the ipper floors and a cornice.
+The plastered facade is finished with a belt course above the ground floor, sill courses below the windows on the upper floors and a cornice.
 The gateway is located in the right-hand-side of the building.
 The main entrance to the left of it is accessed via a staircase with five steps.